A scaling limit of crossing probabilities for critical percolation on the square lattice: Introduction and statement of results.

 \subsection{Introduction of the percolation model.}

 Percolation is one of the fundamental stochastic models studied by mathematicians.
 Since percolation is one of the simplest models that exhibit a phase transition, it also becomes one of statistical physicists' favorite models for studying critical phenomena.
 In particular, the case of two dimensions is special since it links the conformal field theory with the singularity of a phase transition at criticality.
-In this paper, we will consider the site, or bond percolation on the square lattice.
-We denote the $\delta$-square lattice by
+We first introduce the square lattice.
+The $\delta$-square lattice is defined by

 and we denote {\em edges} connecting a pair of vertices $u=(u_1, u_2)$ and $v=(v_1, v_2)$ with $d(u,v)=\delta$, where $d(u,v)$ is the Euclidean distance between $u$ and $v$.
 In other words, ${\bf Z}^2_\delta$ is a square lattice scaled to mesh-size $\delta$.
 For any two sets ${A}$ and ${B}$, we also define their distance by